nicolasff/lycadb/README.markdown

 =====

 * Q: Why wasn’t LycaDB added directly to Redis?
 A: The current implementation of *diskstore* serializes the whole key after each write.
 This is inefficient for operations such as [SADD](http://redis.io/commands/sadd), which can remain O(1) with a dedicated table.
 I’m also not sure if the licenses are compatible.
 My aim is not to replace Redis, but to work on a very simple project until I get it right.
 * Q: What commands have been implemented?
-A: GET, SET, DEL, INCR, DECR, SADD, SISMEMBER, SMEMBERS, SREM, LPUSH, RPUSH, LPOP, RPOP, LRANGE, LLEN, ZADD, ZCARD, ZREM.
+A: GET, SET, DEL, INCR, DECR, SADD, SISMEMBER, SMEMBERS, SREM, LPUSH, RPUSH, LPOP, RPOP, LRANGE, LLEN, ZADD, ZCARD, ZREM, ZSCORE.
 * Q: Why are so many types and commands missing?
 A: This is only a demo at this point.
 * Q: Is it possible to keep the amazing performance of Redis whilst storing data in HailDB?
 A: Probably not.
 * Q: Can LycaDB read .rdb files? .aof files?
 A: No and no.